 The US-CERT Current Activity web page is a regularly updated summary of the most frequent, high-impact types of security incidents currently being reported to the US-CERT.

-US-CERT encourages users and administrators to review Cisco security advisory cisco-sa-20100421-vsc and apply any necessary updates or workarounds to help mitigate the risks.
+US-CERT encourages users and administrators to review Adobe security bulletin APSB10-20 and upgrade to Adobe Shockwave Player 188.8.131.522 to help mitigate the risks.

-US-CERT encourages users and administrators to review the Google Chrome Releases blog entry and update to Chrome 126.96.36.1999 for Windows to help mitigate the risks.
+US-CERT encourages users and administrators to review Apple article HT4312 and apply any necessary updates to help mitigate the risks.